Baryogenesis from the weak scale to the grand unification scale: Theoretical foundations

-Electroweak baryogenesis is a process far from thermal equilibrium, with a strongly first-order phase transition, nucleation and propagation of bubbles, CP-violating interactions on the wall separating broken and unbroken phase, and a crucial change of the sphaleron rate across the wall.
-On the contrary, leptogenesis is a process close to thermal equilibrium, the departure being a deviation of the density of the right-handed neutrinos from their equilibrium distribution.
-Hence, the time evolution of the nonequilibrium process is well under control and a full quantum field theoretical treatment is possible.
-Successful electroweak baryogenesis imposes constraints on masses and couplings of Higgs bosons, whereas successful leptogenesis is connected with properties of neutrinos.
+Electroweak baryogenesis is a process far from thermal equilibrium, with a strongly first-order phase transition, nucleation and propagation of bubbles, $CP$-violating interactions on the wall separating the broken and unbroken phases, and a crucial change of the sphaleron rate across the wall.
+On the contrary, leptogenesis is a process close to thermal equilibrium, with the departure being a deviation of the density of the right-handed neutrinos from their equilibrium distribution.
+Hence, the time evolution of the nonequilibrium process is well under control and a full quantum field-theoretical treatment is possible.
+Successful electroweak baryogenesis imposes constraints on masses and couplings of Higgs bosons, whereas successful leptogenesis is connected with properties of the neutrinos.